What Is CPM? Definition, Formula, Examples, and When to Use It

 From PublisherGrowth.

-This model is surrounded by many rumors and myths about its low efficiency.
-However, spoiler alert, they are all born as a result of improper work with CPM campaigns.
-Let’s look at the most popular misconceptions, and test whether they’re really true.
+This model is surrounded by many myths about its effectiveness.
+However, most of them result from poorly optimized CPM campaigns.
+Let’s look at some of the most common misconceptions and see whether they’re true.

 It is too expensive for advertisers

-While CPM may seem costly at first glance, its cost-effectiveness becomes evident when used for brand awareness campaigns that require extensive exposure.
-It is often cheaper than other models for reaching a large audience.
+While CPM may seem expensive at first glance, it can be a cost-effective option for brand awareness campaigns that require broad reach.
+It is often more affordable than other models when the goal is to reach a large audience.

-There is a lot of fraud in such campaigns
+There is a lot of fraud in CPM campaigns

 It is not profitable for publishers